manticoresoftware/manticoresearch/manual/Quick_start_guide.md

 ### Windows

 <!-- request Windows -->
-* Download Windows archive from https://manticoresearch.com/install/
+* Download the Windows archive from https://manticoresearch.com/install/
-* Extract all from the archive to C:\Manticore
+* Extract all files from the archive to `C:\Manticore`
+* Run the following command to install Manticore as a service:
 * ```bash
   C:\Manticore\bin\searchd --install --config C:\Manticore\sphinx.conf.in --servicename Manticore
   ```
-* Start Manticore from the Services snap-in of the Microsoft Management Console
+* Start Manticore from the Services snap-in of the Microsoft Management Console.

 <!-- intro -->
 ### MacOS